kimoppalfens/kimoppalfens.github.io/_posts/2020-12-30-Logging in the cloud - Part 1.md

 Give it a name to your liking and click OK.
 In my example, i chose "osdlogs".

-Right-click your new container and select "Get Shared access Signature" (I will refer to this as the SAS key in the remainder of this blog)
+Right-click your newly created container and select "Get Shared access Signature" (I will refer to this as the SAS key in the remainder of this blog)

 ![alt]({{ site.url }}{{ site.baseurl }}/images/azurelogs/azurelogs6.jpg)